rht-labs/sre-enablement-content/exercises/2-pet-battle-on-prod/2-verify-installation.md

 ### Verify the Installation
-You just did the first installation on prod cluster manually so lets see if everything is fine.
+You just did the first installation on prod cluster (manually!) so lets see if everything is fine.
 Open the application up in the browser to verify it's up and running.
 Here's a handy one-liner to get the address of the application:

 ```bash
 oc get route/pet-battle -n ${TEAM_NAME}-prod --template='{{.spec.host}}'